Final Fantasy XIV: Dad of Light

 Final Fantasy XIV: Dad of Light is an eight-part 2017 Japanese-language drama miniseries starring Yudai Chiba, Ren Osugi and Mako Ishino.
-It was released on April 17, 2017, on MBS/TBS.
-It was released on Netflix on September 1, 2017.
+It was released on April 17, 2017, on MBS/TBS, and on Netflix worldwide on September 1.

 Plot

 The plot revolves around Akio Inaba (Yudai Chiba) who rekindles his bond with his retired and distant father Hirotaro (Ren Osugi) through the online role-playing game Final Fantasy XIV.
 Akio's plan is to connect with his father in-game and that it will expand into the real world.